Account Intelligence: Configuration Guide

 4. **Set a conversion goal** — Pick the outcome the model should learn to predict (e.g., "Deal Won", "Demo Booked", "MQL Achieved").
 The model studies accounts that have already reached this goal to learn what they have in common.

-5. **Select your account list(s)** — Choose one or more **Sales Views** that define which accounts to score (use the view(s) created in Step 2).
-For best results, pick a broad view such as *All companies with domain* so the model has enough training data.
+5. **Select your account list(s)** — Choose one or more **Sales Views** (with less than 10,000 accounts in total) that define which accounts to score (use the view(s) created in Step 2).
+For best results, pick a broader view such as *All companies with domain* so the model has enough training data.

 6. **Scoring details (Behavior Scores)** — Optionally add up to **3 Touchpoint Properties** (engagement signals like *Channel* or *Asset Type*) and up to **3 Score Breakdowns** (dimensions like industry or company size that train a separate model per segment for more precise scoring).